stormbeard/thesis/proposal/proposal.md

 servers that allows for decisions to be made on server selection.
 In addition to the ranking function in C3, they implemented a distributed rate control mechanism to prevent scenarios where many individual clients can bombard a single highly desirable server with requests.
-Many of the same problems the work in this proposal seeks to remedy are also addressed by the C3 algorithm;
-however, given the Nutanix file system's architecture, some C3 solutions are not feasible.
+Many of the same problems that the work in this proposal seeks to remedy are also addressed by the C3 algorithm; however, given the Nutanix file system's architecture, some C3 solutions are not feasible.

-The C3 algorithm takes into account the request queue length of certain servers in much the same way my work will use disk queue lengths, but in addition Suresh et. al. factor in the service latencies of each server so that they may consider a different ideal queue length for each server.
+The C3 algorithm takes into account the request queue length of certain servers similar to the way I will use disk queue lengths.
+In addition Suresh et. al. factor in the service latencies of each server so that they may consider a different ideal queue length for each server.
 With this approach, longer service times will warrant a lower queue length and vice versa.
-This is beneficial for scenarios where there are multiple different underlying storage technologies such as NVMe drives, SSDs, and HDDs under consideration at the same time, but the Nutanix file system's architecture does not allow for multiple replicas to span storage tiers.
-This forces the ideal queue lengths for each selection pool to be the same, so my work does not incorporate service latencies in the fitness value calculations.
+This is beneficial for scenarios where there are multiple underlying storage technologies such as NVMe drives, SSDs, and HDDs under consideration, but the Nutanix file system's architecture does not allow for multiple replicas to span storage tiers.
+This forces the ideal queue lengths for each selection pool to be the same.
+Therefore, my work does not incorporate service latencies in the fitness value calculations.

 Herding of requests to a single highly suitable server is a problem that arises in any replica ranking algorithm.
 C3 mitigates this issue by rate limiting